 Cloud size distribution Understanding patterns in shallow cumulus cloud populations is essential for the development of scale-aware cloud schemes.
 The organization of this type of clouds is studied by using cloud size distributions and nearest-neighbour spacing.

 To perform the various model simulations we make use of HPC facilities.
-Thesse include the CHEOPS cluster at the Regional Computing Center of the university of Cologne (RRZK), the JURECA cluster at the Jülich Supercomputing Centre (JSC), and the MISTRAL cluster at the Deutsches Klima Rechenzentrum (DKRZ).
+Thesse include the CHEOPS cluster at the Regional Computing Center of the university of Cologne (RRZK), the JURECA and newly the JUWELS cluster at the Jülich Supercomputing Centre (JSC), and the MISTRAL cluster at the Deutsches Klima Rechenzentrum (DKRZ).